 - Toe box makes the shoe look a bit big

-Vivobarefoot is a top player in the minimalist shoe world and with good reason.
-Their Ra II improves upon an already excellent shoe, and it good for many occasions as you travel.
+Vivobarefoot is a top player in the minimalist shoe world, and with good reason.
+Their Ra II improves upon an already excellent shoe, and it’s good for many occasions as you travel.

-It’s hard to beat the Sperry Top-Sider when it comes to casual wear, and has been for the last 80 years or so.
-And if you plan to spend any time enjoying casual activities – including during a business-oriented trip – then pack a pair of Top-Siders.
+It’s hard to beat the Sperry Top-Sider when it comes to casual wear, and the brand has been for the last 80 years or so.
+If you plan to spend any time enjoying casual activities – including during a business-oriented trip – then pack a pair of Top-Siders.
 You won’t be disappointed.

 The original boat shoe, Sperry’s Authentic 2-Eye shoes still has many of the same features that made it an instant hit in 1935.
 As its name suggests, it was marketed originally for men who spent a lot of time on boats and who needed a shoe that wouldn’t slip and slide on a wet deck.